How to say “boring” in Japanese

 - te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.

-From these two components, we can understand that “tsumaranakute” is literally the te form of “tsumaranai”.
-In Japanese, te forms of words have some important roles.
+From these two parts, we can understand that “tsumaranakute” is literally the te form of “tsumaranai”.
+In Japanese, te-formed words have some important roles.
 One of them is make smooth connections of words.
-Actually, “tsumaranakute” is very useful when we want to use “tsumaranai” before another adjective or a verb with a smooth connection.
+So, “tsumaranakute” is very useful when we want to use “tsumaranai” in front of another adjective or a verb.
 Let me explain this usage through the example sentence below.

 Example #4: how to say “boring and” in Japanese

-kono eiga wa tsumaranakute nagai – この映画はつまらなくて長い (このえいがはつまらなくてながい)
+kono eiga wa totemo tsumaranakute nagai – この映画はとてもつまらなくて長い (このえいがはとてもつまらなくてながい)

 - nagai – 長い (ながい) : an i-adjective meaning ‘long’ in Japanese.

 This is a typical usage of “tsumaranakute”.
 In the example, it has the smooth connection with “nagai”.
-Like this, when we want to use “tsumaranai” before another adjective with a smooth connection, its te form is very useful.
+When we want to use “tsumaranai” in front of another adjective, its te form is very useful to make a smooth connection.

 Lastly, let me explain the definition and meanings of “tsumaranakereba”.

-- tsumaranakereba – つまらなければ : the ba form of “tsumaranai”, working to make a conditional clause in a sentence with the meaning of ‘boring’ or ‘bored’.
+- tsumaranakereba – つまらなければ : the ba form of “tsumaranai”, which makes a conditional clause in a sentence with meaning ‘boring’ or ‘bored’ in Japanese.

 Grammatically, “tsumaranakereba” consists of the following two parts: